General Motors Diesel: Early diesel locomotive manufacturing in Canada

 Diesel-electric locomotives were built in Canada beginning in 1928.
 The earliest diesels were custom built one-of-a-kind designs such as Canadian Nationals numbers 9000 and 9001 and Canadian Pacific number 7000.
 After these unique locomotives, steam remained in favor for road service owing to the higher initial costs and lower reliability of early diesel locomotives.
 The benefit of diesels was largely their reduced operating costs compared to steam, but they had to be kept going to pay for themselves.
-Increased utilization was key to their cost benefits.
+Increased use was key to their cost benefits.
 The greatest savings were to be had in yard service, where switching often meant idling that maximized the efficiency advantages of diesel over steam.
 Through the 1930s into the 1940s the largest market for diesel-electric locomotives was for switchers such as the ALCO S-2 and the EMD NW2.

 Tariffs protected Canadian manufacturers against imported goods, thus many companies wanting to do business in Canada set up controlled or wholly owned subsidiaries in Canada.
 General Motors Diesel, Ltd., was EMD's subsidiary organized for that purpose.
 Montreal Locomotive Works (MLW) in Montreal served a similar purpose for the American Locomotive Company (ALCO) and the Canadian Locomotive Company (CLC) in Kingston served a similar purpose for Baldwin Locomotive Works.
 MLW and CLC also produced steam and diesel engines of their own designs.
 The growing market for diesels in Canada meant it became worthwhile to build facilities in Canada to avoid import duties.
 While MLW and CLC both utilized existing steam locomotive erecting shops in Montreal and Kingston, respectively; General Motors, never having built steam locomotives, required a new facility.